- “Pain” is one of the most common symptoms among cancer patients. Introduction for different types of pain relief medications.

 - Weak opioids: Codeine and Tramadol are useful for mild to moderate cancer pain.

-- Strong opioids: For moderate to severe cancer pain, morphine is the drug of choice or can be replaced with an equivalent dosage of Fentanyl transdermal patch as needed.
+- Strong opioids: For moderate to severe cancer pain, morphine and oxycotin are the drugs of choice which can be replaced with an equivalent dosage of Fentanyl transdermal patch as needed.

 The side effects below could all be treated and prevented.
 Therefore, do not worry about taking analgesicss.